bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 ???

-If there isn't a package.json, or we don't find a main field in the package, we default to using a filename of `index` (no extension... yet)
+If there isn't a package.json, or we don't find a main field in the package, we default to using a filename of `index` (no extension... yet).
+This behavior should be familiar if you've done any node development.

 ---